gberger/COMP590/A2/README.md

 ![](img/fish.jpg)
 ![](img/underwater.jpg)

+Please note that the fish image was adjusted so that it has the same dimensions as the underwater image.
+This facilitates code and calculations.

 ## Binary Mask and Pixel Copying

-In order to insert part of the source image into the destination image, we need a binary mask and an offset.
+In order to insert part of the source image into the destination image, we need a binary mask.
 The binary mask determines which pixels get copied over from `src` to `dst`.

-The offset determines where they'll be placed initially.

 The example below illustrates the use of a binary mask containing a rectangular zone with `1`-valued pixels, and the rest being `0`-valued.
-An offset is also used.

 The code for this is found in `src/simple_binary_mask.m`.

 ![](img/binary.jpg)